canidlogic/leafxml/doc/LeafXML.md

 Each attribute name is normalized according to NFC and used as the key in the attribute mapping.
 Attribute names are case-sensitive.
 It is an error if the same tag has more than one attribute with the same attribute name.

-Each attribute value is decoded first by entity escaping, second by line break normalization, and third by Unicode normalization to NFC.
-Line break normalization is required again because line breaks may have been encoded in entity escapes.
+Each attribute value is decoded first by entity escaping, second by whitespace compression, and third by Unicode normalization to NFC.
 Empty attribute values are allowed.

 ## Empty tag expansion